QnnOkabayashi/Quantum/README.md

 # Quantum
-#### By Quinn Okabayashi
+### By Quinn Okabayashi
-Quantum is a Python library written purely in C to efficiently compute matrix operations.
+Quantum is a Python extension written in C to efficiently compute matrix operations.

-For compilation details, see bottom.
+This library must be built from source, but future plans involve providing prebuilt binaries through pip.

+See bottom for build details.

 # Docs
 ## Constructor